Difference Between Paraphrasing And Summarizing

 Start by drafting the summary in your own words, focusing on conveying the main points succinctly.
 Begin with a brief introduction that includes the text's title, author, and main topic.
 Then, summarize each section or paragraph of the text, capturing its essence while omitting unnecessary details.

-Always Focus on Clarity and Conciseness:
+Always focus on clarity and conciseness.

 Use clear and straightforward language to convey the summary effectively.
 Avoid unnecessary repetition, digressions, or tangential information that does not contribute to the main points.